- Library Card Application

 Juvenile library cards are issued free to resident children.
 Library cards are issued free to non-resident children who attend school (grades K-12) in the Township.
 Signature of responsibility by parent or legal guardian is required.
 Automatic expiration occurs upon child’s 18th birthday.
 The card may be used to borrow all items except the “R” rated movies

-All library cards are issued for a term of one year, and are renewable.
+All resident cards are issued for a term of three years, and are renewable.
+All non-resident cards are issued for a term of one year, and are renewable.
 All card holders must show current ID for renewal.

 Presentation of Card